Sanchezcoin-Community/sanchezcoin-core/src/scriptvm/docs/functions.md

 ### **is_a_signer(...items) -> bool:**
 #### **Parameters:**
 - items = Specifies an address or public key used for signing
-> This function indicates whether a list of public keys or addresses was used for signing
+> This function returns a bool that indicates whether a specific list of public keys or addresses was used for signing

 ### **get_unlocking_script_hash() -> hash:**